gragi-1/ft_printf/README.md

 ## Overview

 The `ft_printf` project recreates the libc `printf` function.
 This custom `printf` function, named `ft_printf`, aims to mimic the behavior of the original `printf` - handling format specifiers and variable argument lists.
 This project is a deep dive into C programming, focusing on variadic functions, string parsing, and formatting output.
+Using the [libft]([https://github.com/usuario/repositorio](https://github.com/gragi-1/libft)) project

 ## Objective